 Gynecological services for sexually transmitted infections caused by debris in the vagina from packing during menstruation or forced sex without condom use

 Follow up with an OB/GYN for a repeat beta HCG or ultrasound for a possible ectopic pregnancy identified in an emergency setting

-Dental emergencies or plastic surgery consultations or complications
+Dental emergencies or plastic surgery consultations